nothingnothings/NodeShopMultiPageApp/README.md

  - CSS3 (animations, Flexbox, media queries)
  - Bootstrap (mainly for parts of the Footer component)
  - Heroku
- - MongoDB (noSQL database solution)
+ - MongoDB (noSQL database storage solution; storage of user, product and order objects into collections in a remote MongoDB Atlas database)
  - Font Awesome